-From three to six months based on the waiting time of the Grant of Probate to come through.
+Selling a house through the probate process can take anywhere from three to six months based on the waiting time of the Grant of Probate to come through.
 Show your house during this time.
 It still must sell on the market, so that time period will vary based on your home’s value and location.

 Can you sell a house before probate is granted?

-No. You must wait until you are granted probate.
+No, you must wait until you are granted probate.

-How long does probate take?
+How long does probate take in the UK?

-Three to six months to come in.
+Probate usually takes around three to six months to come in.